Cishek is pronounced SEE-shek.

 You won't find a Nautilus machine or a single mirror inside the warehouse-type building located 45 minutes west of Boston.

-- In 2011, the Baseball America Prospect Handbook rated Steve as the 19th-best prospect in the Marlins' organization.
+In 2011, Baseball America rated Steve as the 19th-best prospect in the Marlins' organization.

 Steve Cishek, who grew up about 75 miles from Boston, on the Cape Cod peninsula, once imagined that his backyard was Fenway Park and he was former Red Sox slugger Mo Vaughn, peppering the roof of his childhood home with Whiffle-ball blasts.
 Once he outgrew Vaughn, he fancied shortstop Nomar Garciaparra.
 Cishek grew up in Falmouth, a town of about 30,000.
 He designed a cut-out diamond in his backyard and dreamed of becoming the next Vaughn or Garciaparra for the Red Sox.